- The Web Content Accessibility Guidelines (WCAG) exist to make the web accessible to all people in all contexts and environments.

 Getting accessibility just right

-eSSENTIAL Accessibility has worked with all kinds of organizations to bring their digital content into conformance with WCAG and compliance with global legal requirements.
-If you need guidance on the moves your organization should be making when designing digital experiences, reach out to our team today and learn about our Accessibility-as-a-Service solution.
+Level Access has worked with all kinds of organizations to bring their digital content into conformance with WCAG and compliance with global legal requirements.
+If you need guidance on the moves your organization should be making when designing digital experiences, reach out to our team today and learn about our end-to-end digital accessibility solution.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More